Requirements to Study in Australia for Indian Students 2026

 Meanwhile, you can review the visa requirements by visiting the local Australian Government office for details or by checking the Australian Government Department of Immigration and Citizenship's official website.
 During this time, you can also make the necessary arrangements to pay the course fee and support your living expenses during your stay in Australia.
 You can proceed to the visa application process as soon as you receive an Electronic Confirmation of Enrollment (eCoE) from a particular university/institution.

-Since a lot of international students come from an educational background where the British education of system is dominant like those from Asian countries, the UK and even Ireland and some countries in Europe, it is likely that students may or may not understand the postgraduate grades which are equivalent to Australia from UK type of education.
-The following table throws light on the PG grades in the UK, which are treated equivalent to Australia for admissions:
+Since a lot of international students come from an educational background where the British education system is dominant, such as those from Asian countries, the UK and even Ireland and some countries in Europe, it is likely that students may or may not understand the postgraduate grades which are equivalent to Australia from a UK-type education.
+The following table throws light on the PG grades in the UK, which are treated as equivalent to Australia for admissions:

 | Australia |